lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-errors.md

     Error: "undefined method `<' for nil:NilClass"

-This is because `integer_arg`, like all the arg parsers, returns `nil` if the arg is missing or not in the expected format.
+This is because `integer_arg`, like all the arg parsers, returns `nil` if the arg is missing.
 You can't use nil in a greater-than/less-than comparison because it's not a number.

 ## Adding An Error Check